Sport. Health. Nutrition. Gym. For style

 Gluing at 45° (for granite)

-Processing of a straight edge with gluing profile No. 1
+Processing straight edge with gluing profile No. 1

-Processing of a straight edge with gluing profile No. 2
+Processing straight edges with gluing profile No. 2

 Edge processing with gluing without profiling